RHexMan/RHex/Documents/README.md

 `cpanm PDL Config::General Switch Time::HiRes PadWalker Data::Dump Math::Spline Math::Round`

 Download the Tk module, which constructs and implements the control panel.
 This download requires XQuartz to be installed first.
-Go to https://www.xquartz.org/ and hit download.
-Follow the subsequent high-level instructions.
-Then try

-cpanm Tk
+Instructions for this were given above.
+Type:

+`cpanm Tk`

-If you don't have the Command Line Tools, during this attempt, that will be noted, and you will be asked if you want to download them (see also addendum below).
+If you don't have the Command Line Tools executables, during this attempt, that will be noted, and you will be asked if you want to download them (see also addendum below).
 Say yes.
-Then try cpanm Tk again.
+If successful, the tools will be put in the `/Library/Developer/CommandLineTools/` folder.
+Try `cpanm Tk` again.

-This will fail one of the final tests, but using the --force flag will let Tk install.
+This attempt will fail, but just one of the final tests.
+However, using the `--force` flag will bypass the test and let `Tk` install.
 I haven't found that the failed test causes a problem in the RHex applications.
 Type:

-cpanm Tk --force
+`cpanm Tk --force`

+### Unix

-RHex uses the public domain Gnuplot software to plot it output, so a gnuplot executable must be available on your machine.
-Type
+As mentioned previously, RHex uses the public domain Gnuplot software to plot it output, so a `gnuplot` executable must be available on your machine.
+The distribution includes the files `rgnuplot` and `rgnuplotx` which together form a local copy of the required code.
+If for some reason these don't work on your machine, you need to download and compile a version that does.

+The GSL libraries `libgsl.a` and `libgslcblas.a` must also be present

 which gnuplot